 RELIGION 382-0 Catholicism in the Making of the Modern World 16th-17th-century Catholic influences on missions, colonial ventures, science, and the development of non-European history; the effects of these efforts upon Catholicism's understanding of itself and early "global culture."
-RELIGION 383-0 Catholic Social Ethics Examination of Catholic social ethics from the 1890s to the present in social and political contexts - for example, the livingwage movement, liberation ethics, gender, immigration, race, and environment.
+RELIGION 383-0 Catholic Social Ethics Ecclesiastical, academic, and popular Catholic social Ethics from 1891 to the present - for example, the living wage and Catholic Worker movements, peace initiatives, liberation ethics, and immigration, environment, sexuality, and gender issues.
+RELIGION 384-0 Soundings in the Catholic Tradition Topics in Catholic religious thought or religious movements.
+May be taken multiple times with different content.